MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-storage.md

 - The carbon impact of data retrieved from hot storage can be higher than data from cold- or archive storage.
 Designing solutions with the correct data access pattern can enhance the application's carbon efficiency.

+- Backup is a crucial part of reliability.
+However, storing backups indefinitely can quickly allocate a lot of unnecessary disk space.
+Consider how you plan backup storage retention.

 ### Design recommendations

 - Enable storage compression.